tanhauhau/tanhauhau.github.io/content/blog/hydrating-text-content/index.md

 React has [dangerouslySetInnerHTML](https://reactjs.org/docs/dom-elements.html#dangerouslysetinnerhtml) right?
 Does it have the same issue?

-Apparently not. `dangerouslySetInnerHTML` is always used inside a HTML element, so the parent element is the boundary of the inner html content.
+Apparently not. `dangerouslySetInnerHTML` is always used inside an HTML element, so the parent element is the boundary of the inner HTML content.

 ```js
 function MyComponent() {